emmajanedrews/base-template/_posts/2018-04-17-are-you-coming-to-our-recycling-and-shredding-event.md

 {% include youtube.html %}

-Today I wanted to give you a quick reminder about the community event we are hosting for our clients and friends.
+Today I wanted to give you a quick reminder about the community event we are hosting for our clients and friends.&nbsp;

 **On Saturday, April 21, we hope to see you out in the parking lot of Broadlands Community Center in Ashburn, VA for our recycling and shredding event.**